surajsharma/paper-jekyll-theme/_posts/2017-10-03-Dungeons & Dragons: the world of a sell-side analyst.md

 I hold that a motivated commoner can get a 10-14% average alpha in a any market if they apply themselves, as Poninju Veliath says- "[make your own nifty](http://www.thehindubusinessline.com/markets/forget-the-nifty-make-your-own-index-says-porinju-veliyath/article7896736.ece)", but still, sell-side research exists because individuals are too lazy and organizations need lambs.

 I'm not saying lubricating the market's cogs with "premium mediocre" snake oil is unethical, but if access to the snake oil is made easier, more people and the market could benefit, if competition is truly fostered (with more freebies), if feedback and analytics are opened for investor recourse, and if the simple investor is invited into this secretive world of the wombat-analyst, perhaps then sell-side research may survive as anything more than a footstool for the zenith of complexity called automation.
-Hey, I might even pay for it.

 ![](http://assets.nydailynews.com/polopoly_fs/1.154356.1314005363!/img/httpImage/image.jpg_gen/derivatives/landscape_1200/alg-bloomberg-groundhog-jpg.jpg)
 * This is a groundhog, which is a marmot, not a wombat, wombats are marsupials.